Luxmusik/sandbox-virtualappliance/readme.md

 **Troubleshooting:**

-* All mock service names and Sandbox names are globally unique.
-If you try to create a new mock service or Sandbox with a name that is already registered you will get an error.

 *All mock service names and Sandbox names are globally unique for each appliance.
 If you try to create a new mock service or Sandbox with a name that is already registered you will get an error.